NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 ```

 The function `nixosTest` takes an attribute set that follows the module convention to specify the test.
-Because the attribute set only defines options one can use the abbreviated form of the module convention.
+Because the attribute set only defines options, one can use the abbreviated form of the module convention.
-The attribute set needs to define three options `name`, `nodes` and `testScript`.
+The attribute set needs to define the following options:

-- The option `name` defines the name of the test.
+- `name` defines the name of the test.

-- The option `nodes` contains a set of named configurations, because a test script can involve more than one virtual machine.
+- `nodes` contains a set of named configurations, because a test script can involve more than one virtual machine.
 Each virtual machine is setup using a NixOS configuration.

-- The option `testScript` defines the Python test script, either as literal string.
+- `testScript` defines the Python test script, either as literal string.
   This Python test script can access the virtual machines via the names used for the `nodes`.
   It has super user rights in the virtual machines.
   In the Python script is each virtual machine is accessible via the `machine` object.